 We incur a portion of our operating expenses in Canadian dollars, and in the future, as we expand into other foreign countries, we expect to incur operating expenses in other foreign currencies.
 We are exposed to foreign exchange rate fluctuations as the financial results of our international operations are translated from the local functional currency into U.S. dollars upon consolidation.
-A decline in the U.S. dollar relative to foreign functional currencies, we may not.
-See adversely affected.
+A decline in the U.S. dollar relative to foreign functional currencies would increase our non-U.S. revenue and improve our operating results.
+Conversely, if the U.S. dollar strengthens relative to foreign functional currencies, our revenue and operating results would be adversely affected.
 We have not previously engaged in foreign currency hedging.
 If we decide to hedge our foreign currency exchange rate exposure, we may not be able to hedge effectively due to lack of experience, unreasonable costs or illiquid markets.